 In a recent study (ref), we quantified the Bcd gradient and bcd mRNA properties in embryos from a pair of inbred Drosophila lines which had been artificially selected for egg size (Miles ref).
 We also analyzed embryos from several pairs of artificially selected populations that had not gone through the inbreeding process.
 From those experiments, a general “rule” emerged that large embryos contain more maternally deposited bcd mRNA, which led to a higher concentration of Bcd at the anterior B0 and scaling of the Bcd gradient profile (ref).
 In analyzing another pair of inbred lines (referred to as the “alternative pair” to simply make a distinction with the original inbred pair that we reported previously—see Methods for details), we found that the embryos exhibited Bcd properties uncharacteristic of their size, as further detailed below.
 Here we used quantitative immunofluorescence staining to detect Bcd in whole mount embryos (see Methods for details).
 Our staining and imaging procedures maintained a linear relationship between the captured fluorescence intensity and Bcd concentration (see Methods).
 We thus use fluorescence intensity and Bcd concentration (both in arbitrary units) interchangeably in this report.

-Fig. X shows raw fluorescence images of the large and small embryos (all large and small embryos in this report refer to those from the alternate pair of inbred lines unless otherwise specified).
+Fig. 1 shows raw fluorescence images of the large and small embryos (all large and small embryos in this report refer to those from the alternate pair of inbred lines unless otherwise specified).
 The image of the large embryo has visibly lower fluorescence intensity in the anterior than the small embryo.
-Quantification of the intensity data revealed that B0 is ?? in large embryos (n =??), which is much lower than that in small embryos (n =??), ?? (p = ??).
-These Bcd concentration properties contrast with the measured lengths of these embryos: ?? and ?? for large and small embryos, respectively (p =??), demonstrating that these embryos have Bcd gradient properties uncharacteristic of their size.
+Quantification of the intensity data revealed that B0 is 24.7 ± 7.5 in large embryos (n =10), which is much lower than that in small embryos (n =11), 40.0 ± 7.6(p =7.46 x 10-4).
+These Bcd concentration properties contrast with the measured lengths of these embryos: 626.6 ± 24.5and 506.9 ± 19.3 for large and small embryos, respectively (p = 1.32 x 10-10), demonstrating that these embryos have Bcd gradient properties uncharacteristic of their size.

 Despite the unexpectedly “reversed” B0 properties in the large and small embryos, the hb expression boundary positions are scaled with embryo lengths.
 Here, we performed quantitative fluorescence in situ hybridization (FISH) detecting mature hb mRNA in whole mount embryos (see Methods for details).
 We found that the hb boundary position, xhb, which is defined as the AP position at which hb mRNA level is at half maximal, is ?? and ?? for large and small embryos, respectively (p = ??; see Fig. X for hb FISH intensity profiles as a function of absolute distance from the anterior x).
 When the hb boundary positions in these embryos are measured as normalized AP position or fractional embryo length x/L, these embryos have (largely??
 Or really??) similar hb boundary positions (??
 And ?? for large and small embryos, respectively, p =??; see Fig. X for hb profiles as a function of x/L).
 These results suggest that investigating the Bcd gradient properties in these embryos may help reveal useful insights relevant to our understanding of scaled patterning.